Business Intelligence vs. Data Analytics

 • Predictive analytics: BI systems can use predictive analytics to forecast future trends and identify potential opportunities or risks.

-• Self-service analytics: BI systems can allow non-technical users to perform basic data analysis and generate reports without the need for specialized skills or knowledge.
+• Self-service analytics: BI systems can allow non-technical users to perform basic data analysis and generate reports without requiring specialized skills or knowledge.

 • Limited data sources: BI systems may only integrate with certain data sources, which can limit the scope of analysis.